datmo/docker-files/README.md

 ai-docker-files - acusensehub
 =============================
-The aim of this project is to have one place location for Dockerfiles for most AI frameworks and tools.
+The aim of this repository is to have one place location to find Dockerfiles for most AI frameworks and tools.
 The docker images are pushed to public dockerhub/acusensehub repository.